Exclusion for U.S. Government, Arizona State or Local Government Pensions

 Net Capital Gain Derived from Exchange of Legal Tender

 Include the amount of any net capital gain included in Arizona gross income that is derived from the exchange of one type of legal tender to another.

 "Enter the amount of interest income from U.S. Government obligations included as income on your federal return.
 U.S. Government obligations include obligations such as savings bonds and treasury bills.
 You cannot deduct any interest or other related expenses incurred to purchase or carry the obligations.
 If such expenses are included in your Arizona gross income, you must reduce the subtraction by such expenses.
 If you are itemizing deductions on your Arizona return, you must exclude such expenses from the amount deducted."
 (Form 140 Instructions)

 Exclusion for Retired or Retainer Pay of the Uniformed Services of the United States

-If you received benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States, you may subtract the amount you received or $3,500, whichever is less.
-If both you and your spouse each received such income, each spouse may subtract the amount received or $3,500, whichever is less.
+Beginning with tax year 2021, you can subtract 100% of the amount you received from benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States.
+If both you and your spouse each received such income, each spouse may subtract 100% of the amount received.